pointfreeco/swift-composable-architecture/Examples/SyncUps/README.md

 Apple's sample code is viewed by hundreds of thousands of developers across the world, and so its goal is to be as approachable as possible in order to teach the basics of SwiftUI.
 But, that doesn't mean there isn't room for improvement.

-## Composable Standups
+## Composable SyncUps

-Our Standups application is a rebuild of Apple's Scrumdinger application, but with a focus on modern, best practices for SwiftUI development.
+Our SyncUps application is a rebuild of Apple's Scrumdinger application, but with a focus on modern, best practices for SwiftUI development.
 We faithfully recreate the Scrumdinger, but with some key additions:

  1. Identifiers are made type safe using our [Tagged library][tagged-gh].
-This prevents us from writing nonsensical code, such as comparing a `Standup.ID` to a `Attendee.ID`.
+This prevents us from writing nonsensical code, such as comparing a `SyncUp.ID` to a `Attendee.ID`.
  2. Instead of using bare arrays in feature logic we use an "identified" array from our [IdentifiedCollections][identified-collections-gh] library.
 This allows you to read and modify elements of the collection via their ID rather than positional index, which can be error-prone